-- ½ cup (115 grams) unsalted butter, softened to room temperature
+- ½ cup (115 grams) unsalted butter softened

-- ½ cup (100 grams) brown sugar
+- ½ cup (100 grams) light brown sugar packed

 - ¼ cup (50 grams) granulated sugar

-- 1 large egg, room temperature
+- 1 large egg room temperature

-- 1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

 - 1 cup (190 grams) semisweet chocolate chips

-- Preheat oven to 350°F. Line two large baking sheets with parchment paper or silicone baking mats and set aside.
+- Meanwhile, preheat the oven to 350°F (177°C).
+Line two large baking sheets with parchment paper or silicone baking mats and set aside.

-- Using a 2 tablespoon cookie scoop, scoop the dough onto the prepared baking sheets, making sure to leave a little room between each one.
-Bake in separate batches (keep the other batch of cookie dough in the refrigerator while the first batch bakes) at 350°F for 10-13 minutes or until the tops of the cookies are set.
+- Using a 1.5 tablespoon cookie scoop, scoop the dough onto the prepared baking sheets, making sure to leave a little room between each one.
+Gently press down each ball of cookie dough to slightly flatten them.